Detecting $k$-nonseparability and $k$-partite Entanglement with Generalized Skew Information and Mutually Unbiased Measurements: -separability and -partite entanglement detection criteria

 The task is that, for each $j\in\{1,2,3\}$, find $x\in\{a,b,c\}$ such that $\rho_x$ is exactly the network state corresponding to the network net $j$. \end{example}

 \begin{widetext}

 \end{widetext}

-To do this, we observe that, for the network net 1 in Fig.1, parties $A, B$ and $C$ share a resource state $\rho_{1}$, while parties $C, D$ and $E$ share a resource state $\rho_{2}$.
+In this example, we also take $s = -\infty$ for an illustration.
+To do this, we observe that, for the network net 1 in Fig.1, parties $A, B$ and $C$ share a source state $\rho_{1}$, while parties $C, D$ and $E$ share a source state $\rho_{2}$.
 This indicates that the depth of the network net 1 is 3 and the corresponding network state must be 3-producible.
 Similarly, the depth of the network net 2 is 2 and the corresponding network state is 2-producible, while the depth of the network net 3 is 4 and the corresponding network state is 4-producible.

-It is known by Theorem 3.4, for a state $\rho$ in a $6$-partite system and $1\leq k\leq 5$, $\rho$ is $k$-producible implies that where \begin{widetext}
+It is known by Theorem 4, for a state $\rho$ in a $6$-partite system and $1\leq k\leq 5$, $\rho$ is $k$-producible implies that where \begin{widetext}

 $p=[\frac{6}{k}]$. \end{widetext} The concrete values of $I_k$ for each $k$ is list in Table IX.

 Regard $\rho_a$, $\rho_b$ and $\rho_c$ as $6$-partite states.
 A direct calculation gives

 and Comparing with Table IX, we have